Tinkerforge/doc/en/source/Product_Overview.rst

 Product Overview
 ================

-Our products are divided into four different categories:
+Our products are divided into five different categories:

 * :ref:`Bricks <product_overview_bricks>`:
   Stackable microcontroller boards for sensing and controlling.